Loading figure…

 “Endorsed by EMILY's list for pro-choice Democratic women.”

-Why: Cosponsoring the Reproductive Health Care Accessibility Act directly supports the stated position of protecting and expanding abortion rights.
+Why: Cosponsoring the Reproductive Health Care Accessibility Act directly advances the stated position on abortion by promoting access to reproductive health care.

 Read twice and referred to the Committee on Finance.